FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

 VELTIMEFP.OUT

-    This file lists the first 100 floodplain elements: number, maximum flood- plain velocity and the time of occurrence.
+    This file lists the first 100 floodplain elements: number, maximum floodplain velocity and the time of occurrence.
     It is sorted from highest to lowest velocity so that an examination of the first several lines of output data will determine if there are any unreasonably high maximum floodplain velocities.

         - Grid element
         - Vmax floodplain element (fps or mps)